ocf/ocfweb/README.md

 ### Running tests

-To run tests locally, run `make check`.
+To run tests locally, run `make test`.
 Please don't push to master with failing tests—Jenkins will refuse to deploy your code, and nobody will be able to deploy until fixing it.